wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/get-started-healthcare/includes/1-5-features-benefits.md

 ### Administration

-The Care Coordinator dashboard provides a view of active care plan activities, open appointments and a consolidated timeline view.
+The Care Coordinator dashboard provides a view of active care plan activities, open appointments, and a consolidated timeline view.
 From the dashboard, care team members can focus on specific patient needs to make appropriate adjustments and plan their schedule.

 Care team members can use the patient form to see a centralized view of all the patient information such as the assigned care team, care plans, appointments, and the patient's healthcare activity timeline.
 The structure of the patient data is based on the industry standard HL7 FHIR.
 Using the integration with the Azure FHIR service, practitioners can have extended visibility to patient data from other EMR systems.